strategy image

 Sensitivity of Volatility

 In addition to these data, another Tastytrade.com video shows that longer DTE options are less sensitive to changes in volatility.
-This data also backs up the claim that 45 DTE options are the best ones to trade.

 Sensitivity of volatility